-In the Star Wars Aftermath novel trilogy (post-merger), Jabba's male adult-sized male rancor is named Pateesa, whereas, in The Bad Batch, the female infant rancor Jabba acquires is named Muchi.
+In the Star Wars Aftermath novel trilogy (post-merger), Jabba's adult-sized male rancor is named Pateesa, whereas, in The Bad Batch, the female infant rancor Jabba acquires is named Muchi.

 So then why include such an easter egg in the first place?
 Why tease fans with the inclusion of Bib Fortuna, who has come to collect the rancor for Jabba The Hutt, when it isn't even the same one from Return of the Jedi?

 Meanwhile, and speaking of Jabba, we also get to see Fennec Shand from The Mandalorian (is the fact that she's destined to sit on the arm of Jabba's throne drinking blue milk a tedious link?), further solidifying The Bad Batch as canon.

-Either way, Star Wars in television is getting a lot of attention – which is more than we can say about the sequel trilogy, which fans are still hoping Disney will retcon.
+Either way, Star Wars on television is getting a lot of attention – which is more than we can say about the sequel trilogy, which fans are still hoping Disney will retcon.
 The same goes for Jar Jar.

 But once characters from the show start popping up in live-action, fans will likely forget about these retcons.
 With that said, we're certain that Omega will be one of the characters in The Book of Boba Fett.

-As for the upcoming anime anthology series Star Wars: Visions, this has been confirmed to be non-canonical, with each of the nine short films being completely isolated to one another and from the larger Star Wars universe.
+As for the anime anthology series Star Wars: Visions, this has been confirmed to be non-canonical, with each of the nine short films being completely isolated from one another and from the larger Star Wars universe.

 To refamiliarize yourself with all things canon, though - and even non-canon, for that matter, in the form of some vintage animated shows and Ewok movies - stream all things Star Wars on Disney+.